-- The best soundbars are placed in spaces that are not too small or have poor acoustics to ensure the best possible audio experience.
-If the space is too small or restrictive, even the most powerful soundbars can have difficulty performing to their full potential.
+- The best soundbars are placed in spaces that are less space or have poor acoustics to ensure a better audio experience.
+If the space is limited space or restrictive, even the most powerful soundbars can have difficulty performing to their full potential.

 - Ensure you are at least 3 m (300 cm) from the audio device for optimal surround sound effects.
 The ideal distance is between 5 and 8 meters (500-800 cm).
 Wireless soundbars should be placed closer to the TV to avoid video-audio latency problems.

-- If the wall-mounted devices are connected, ensure at least a 10 cm (4in) gap between them.
-This will ensure that both the controls and various connectivity options can be accessed easily.
+- If the wall-mounted devices are easy connection, ensure at least a 10 cm (4in) gap between them.
+This will ensure that both the controls and better connectivity options can be accessed easily.

-- Carpets and curtains can be used to create a more authentic sound or dampen the reflections of noise.
+- Carpets and curtains can be used to create a more authentic sound, optimal acoustical performance, or dampen the reflections of noise.
 Soundproofing could also be made more accessible by echo foam pads.

 - You should also ensure that your soundbar is not placed behind your sofa or on your lap.
 Your couch could block the soundbar’s audio.
 Soundbars should be placed in front of the viewer, not behind them.

-As we know that soundbars were not designed to be placed in front of your TV; however, now that technology has advanced, and now the technology exists that you can enjoy a crystal clear, high-quality soundbar directly in front of your TV.
+As we know that soundbars were not designed to be placed in front of your flat-screen TVs; however, now that technology has advanced, and now the technology exists that you can enjoy a crystal clear, high sound quality soundbar directly in front of your TV.

 However, there are a lot of factors that you need to keep in mind when placing your soundbar.
 If it is your first time buying one, take some time to read our complete guide on installing a soundbar.